Teun Struycken (born 1906)

 Struycken worked as a lawyer in Breda from 1932 until 1939 and served as an Alderman in Breda from 1939 until 1941.
 Struycken worked as a jurist for the Algemene Kunstzijde Unie from 1941 until 1942.
-On 4 May 1942 Struycken was arrested and detained in the ilag of Sint-Michielsgestel and was released on 21 January 1944.
+On 4 May 1942 Struycken was arrested and detained in Kamp Sint-Michielsgestel and was released on 21 January 1944.
 Following the end of World War II Struycken returned as Alderman in Breda from 1945 until 1950.
-Struycken was appointed as Minister of Justice in the Cabinet Drees–Van Schaik following the resignation of René Wijers, taking office on 10 July 1950.
-The Cabinet Drees–Van Schaik fell on 24 January 1951 and continued to serve in a demissionary capacity.
-Following the cabinet formation of 1951, after which the Cabinet Drees–Van Schaik was replaced by the Cabinet Drees I on 15 March, Struycken was not given a ministerial post in the new cabinet.
+Struycken was appointed as Minister of Justice in the Drees–Van Schaik cabinet following the resignation of René Wijers, taking office on 10 July 1950.
+The Drees–Van Schaik cabinet fell on 24 January 1951 and continued to serve in a demissionary capacity.
+Following the cabinet formation of 1951, after which the Drees–Van Schaik cabinet was replaced by the Drees I cabinet on 15 March, Struycken was not given a ministerial post in the new cabinet.
 In March 1951 Struycken was appointed Governor of the Netherlands Antilles, taking office on 30 March 1951.
-After the election of 1956 Struycken was appointed as Deputy Prime Minister and Minister of the Interior, Property and Public Sector Organisations in the Cabinet Drees III, taking office on 29 October 1956.
-The Cabinet Drees III fell on 11 December 1958 after the Catholic People's Party and the Labour Party (PvdA) disagreed on a proposed Tax increase and continued to serve in a demissionary capacity until it was replaced by caretaker Cabinet Beel II with Struycken continuing as Deputy Prime Minister and Minister of the Interior, Property and Public Sector Organisations and also took over as Minister of Justice, taking office on 22 December 1958.
-In January 1959 Struycken announced that he would not stand for the election of 1959.
-Following the cabinet formation of 1959, after which the Cabinet Beel II was replaced by the Cabinet De Quay on 19 May, Struycken was not given a ministerial post in the new cabinet.
-In October 1959 he was nominated as Member of the Council of State, taking office on 1 November 1959.
-The Cabinet Cals fell on 14 October 1966 after the Night of Schmelzer and continued to serve in a demissionary capacity until it was replaced by the caretaker Cabinet Zijlstra with Struycken again appointed as Minister of Justice, taking office on 22 November 1966.
+After the 1956 general election Struycken was appointed as Deputy Prime Minister and Minister of the Interior, Property and Public Sector Organisations in the Drees III cabinet, taking office on 29 October 1956.
+The Drees III cabinet fell on 11 December 1958 after the Catholic People's Party and the Labour Party (PvdA) disagreed on a proposed tax increase and continued to serve in a demissionary capacity until it was replaced by caretaker Beel II cabinet, with Struycken continuing as Deputy Prime Minister and Minister of the Interior, Property and Public Sector Organisations and also taking over as Minister of Justice, taking office on 22 December 1958.
+In January 1959, Struycken announced that he would not stand for the 1959 general election.
+Following the 1959 cabinet formation, after which the Beel II cabinet was replaced by the De Quay cabinet on 19 May, Struycken was not given a ministerial post in the new cabinet.
+In October 1959 he was nominated as member of the Council of State, taking office on 1 November 1959.
+The Cals cabinet fell on 14 October 1966 after the Night of Schmelzer and continued to serve in a demissionary capacity until it was replaced by the caretaker Zijlstra cabinet with Struycken again appointed as Minister of Justice, taking office on 22 November 1966.

 Biography

 Early life

-Antoon Arnold Marie Struycken was born on 27 December 1906 in Breda in the Province of North Brabant in a Roman Catholic family.
-Struycken was interred in the Sint-Michielsgestel prison camp during the Second World War.
+Antoon Arnold Marie Struycken was born on 27 December 1906 in Breda in the province of North Brabant in a Roman Catholic family.
+Struycken was interred in Kamp Sint-Michielsgestel prison camp during World War II.